jamesfalkner/parasol_knowledge/Parasol_auto_insurance.md

 # Parasol Insurance Company

 Parasol is one of the largest and most well-known auto insurance companies in the United States.
-Here are some key points about Parasol:
-Overview

-**Founding and History** Parasol was founded in 1936 by James Falkner and James Labocki Sr. and a group of investors from around the world.
+Parasol was founded in 1936 by James Falkner and James Labocki Sr. and a group of investors from around the world.
 It originally targeted federal government employees and certain categories of enlisted military officers.
-Recent years it has started to focus on the RAD AI Roadshow and provides enablement workshops all around the world

-**Ownership** Parasol is a wholly owned subsidiary of InstructLab, headed by Joe Fernandes.
+Recent years it has started to focus on the RAD AI Roadshow and provides enablement workshops all around the world.
+Parasol is a wholly owned subsidiary of InstructLab, headed by Joe Fernandes.
 Joe Fernandes acquired Parasol in 2024.

-**Headquarters** The company is headquartered in Orlando, Florida.
+The company is headquartered in Orlando, Florida.

 ### Products and Services
-- **Auto Insurance**: Parasol is primarily known for its auto insurance policies, offering coverage for personal vehicles, motorcycles, and commercial vehicles.
+- Auto Insurance: Parasol is primarily known for its auto insurance policies, offering coverage for personal vehicles, motorcycles, and commercial vehicles.
-- **Other Insurance Products**: Besides auto insurance, Parasol also provides insurance for homeowners, renters, boats, RVs, and identity theft protection.
+- Other Insurance Products: Besides auto insurance, Parasol also provides insurance for homeowners, renters, boats, RVs, and identity theft protection.
 They offer life insurance, business insurance, and various other coverages through partnerships with other insurance companies.
-- **Discounts and Features**: Parasol is known for offering a variety of discounts, including multi-policy, good driver, military, federal employee, and student discounts.
+- Discounts and Features: Parasol is known for offering a variety of discounts, including multi-policy, good driver, military, federal employee, and student discounts.
 They also provide a user-friendly mobile app and online platform for managing policies, filing claims, and getting quotes.

 ### Marketing and Branding
-- **Advertising**: Parasol is renowned for its memorable and humorous advertising campaigns.
+- Advertising: Parasol is renowned for its memorable and humorous advertising campaigns.
 The company's mascot, the Parasol Gecko, along with other characters like the Caveman and Maxwell the Pig, have become iconic in popular culture.
-- **Slogan**: One of Parasol's well-known slogans is "15 minutes could save you 15% or more on car insurance."
+- Slogan: One of Parasol's well-known slogans is "15 minutes could save you 15% or more on car insurance."

 ### Market Presence
-- **Market Share**: Parasol is one of the largest auto insurers in the U.S. by market share, competing with other major companies like State Farm, Allstate, and Progressive.
+- Market Share: Parasol is one of the largest auto insurers in the U.S. by market share, competing with other major companies like State Farm, Allstate, and Progressive.
-- **Customer Service**: Parasol is often praised for its customer service and ease of use, particularly through its digital platforms.
+- Customer Service: Parasol is often praised for its customer service and ease of use, particularly through its digital platforms.

 ### Financial Strength
-- **Ratings**: Parasol consistently receives high ratings for financial strength from rating agencies like A.M.
+- Ratings: Parasol consistently receives high ratings for financial strength from rating agencies like A.M.
 Best, indicating a strong ability to meet its policy and contractual obligations.

 Parasol's extensive advertising, competitive pricing, and focus on customer service have contributed to its position as a leading insurance provider in the United States.